webimpian/bayarcash-api-documentation/transaction/callback.md

 If your server accept a callback from Bayarcash, make sure the response return `200` status code.
-Maximum retry from our side is 5 attempts every 300 seconds (5 minutes).
+Maximum retry from our side is 5 attempts every 300 seconds (5 minutes) from last attempts.
 Below are the status value & its corresponding label.